fingerprintjs/fingerprintjs-pro-use-cases/contributing.md

-# Contributing to FingerprintJS use cases
+# Contributing to Fingerprint Pro use cases

 ## Working with code